 - These help you manage time and overlook the project timeline.

-- These help you maneuver through all the tasks and modify task durations and project dependencies.
+- These help you manoeuvre through all the tasks and modify task durations and project dependencies.

 - These help you assign tasks to your teammates and get quick access to important files as well as feedback.